Health Lifestyle

 High blood pressure, or hypertension, is both a symptom and a cause of cardiovascular disease.
 It underpins half of all strokes and heart disease deaths worldwide and is directly implicated in over 13% of all deaths, making it the single most important risk factor for human mortality ever studied.

-The pharmaceutical industry sells a lot of different hypertension meds, including ACE inhibitors, beta-blockers, alpha-blockers, diuretics, calcium channel blockers, and ARBs, among many others.
-As a class, these are among the most prescribed drugs in the US, but far from the most consumed.
+The pharmaceutical industry sells a wide range of antihypertensive medications, including ACE inhibitors, beta-blockers, alpha-blockers, diuretics, calcium channel blockers, and ARBs, among others.
+These are among the most prescribed drugs in the US, but far from the most consumed.
 It’s estimated that only half of the Americans who are prescribed these drugs take them according to their doctor’s instructions.

 It’s not hard to see why.
 Common side effects of blood pressure medications include cough, diarrhea or constipation, dizziness or lightheadedness, headache, skin rash, nausea or vomiting, nervous feelings, sexual problems, fatigue or weakness, and unwanted weight gain or loss.
 When a drug causes any of these symptoms, and not taking it doesn’t affect how you feel (at least in the short run), it’s easy to slack off and leave the meds inside the bottle.